jacqxu00/SystemsProject2/README.md

 ### Playing Phase

 You will be asked to input the coordinates of the location you would like to send a missile to.
 * For example: A0
+If you hit a ship, you will be told which ship you've hit.

 Here is what the board display means:
 * `.` (empty slot)